Matt-Olek/Matt-Olek/README.md

 ## About Me

-I am a recent graduate from École Polytechnique and ENSAE in Paris, with specialized expertise in Artificial Intelligence, Machine Learning, and Financial Mathematics.
+I am a 2025 graduate from École Polytechnique and ENSAE in Paris, with specialized expertise in Artificial Intelligence, Machine Learning, and Financial Mathematics.

 ## Current Endeavors